-The History view shows the Cloning Summary last seen in Step 6.
-Since this summary contains the steps to make the entry clone, you may wish to print a copy.

-- 11. To see a print preview, click anywhere on the Cloning Summary to select it, and then choose File > Print.
+- 8. Click on the History tab at the bottom of the window to open the History view.
+This view shows the Cloning Summary last seen in Step 6.
+Since this summary contains the steps to make the entry clone, you may wish to print a copy. - 9.
+To see a print preview, click anywhere on the Cloning Summary to select it, and then choose File > Print.
 You could change the scale and/or print the summary from this window, if desired.
-However, there is no need to do so for this tutorial. - 12.
+However, there is no need to do so for this tutorial. - 10.
 On Windows, click the 'x' in the top corner to close the Print Preview window.
 On Macintosh, click the Cancel button.